nikkilr88/100-days-of-code/log.md

 ### Day 25 (June 16, 2017):

-**Today's Progress**: Continued "The Web Developer Bootcamp", worked a little with ReactJS and Angular JS.
+**Today's Progress**: Continued "The Web Developer Bootcamp", worked a little with ReactJS and AngularJS.

 **Thoughts:** I'm still not feeling very motivated.
 I don't feel like I am making any real progress.